Lex-DRL/AID-guide/Building_better_worlds.md

 > `Entry`:
 >
-> Shepard: human male, 30y, military, Alliance forces, first human Spectre.<br>
+> John Shepard: human male, age of 30, 189cm, 102kg, first human Spectre, military, serves Alliance, commander, captain of Normandy.<br />
-> Shepard's APPEAR: 189cm_tall, 102kg, muscular, short military haircut, dark hair_color, brown eyes_color.
+> Shepard's APPEAR: muscular, hunk, dark hair_color and Buzz Cut, brown eyes_color.<br />
+> Shepard's MIND: serious, heroic, just.
 </details>

-Note #1: the above example shows the use of special phrases like `30y` (no space).
+Note #1: the above example shows the use of special phrases like `189cm` (no space).
 They're not just allowed but recommended to use: common phrases are treated as a single token and easy to understand for the AI.

 Note #2: the AI has shown that it correctly detects shortened keywords, like `APPE` and `SUMM`.
 Use those to reduce both chars and tokens count.